top of page

 Q: What is the big mistake?

 M. Whatever socialization is about, mothers and children are intimately involved.
 Plus.
 Some game theorists muse about socialization's happening with no central authority.
 Mums and kids know that's a big joke.
 Remember your mum?
 She set the house rules.
-As a mathematical premise in game theory, cooperate-don't cooperate is too restrictive – a non-starter in explaining the fount of socialization.
+As a mathematical premise in game theory, cooperate-don't cooperate works but it is too restrictive – a non-starter in explaining the real fount of socialization.

 Q. Why?

 M. Our fates are tied not only to a conscious and rational (see John Nash) ability to cooperate but also to an instinctive, very simple three-cornered game we play in our search for authority.
 Children play Weird Tit-for-Tat.
 Children play the game of life to survive.
 The search for authority is inherent.
 Weird Tit-for-Tat builds power structures, which I call culture clubs.
-We come full circle: Culture clubs have dominators.
-Dominators set manners.
-My novels are illustrative: they describe culture clubs' forming and re-forming.
-The narratives detail various manners' codes, which dominators have set to try to ensure a particular culture club's survival.
-Manners are the culture club's policies, laws, and civilities, polite idioms, and they are both kind and/or cruel, depending on how they are applied to any given individual.
-Example: Colonial manners were kind to individual Anglo-American settlers, but cruel to to individual Indigenes and First Nations.
-See the Mohawk Trilogy.
+With this question, we come full circle.

 Three Fates as Weirdo Sisters,